You have a Pinterest account and you are wondering how to set up your profile the right way?

-Use also for the pin aesthetics your brand design (brand colors and fonts) to transfer a unifying overall feeling of your brand.
+Use also for the pin aesthetics your brand design (brand colors and fonts) to transfer a unified overall feel of your brand.

-You can buy premade templates here, in case you don’t enjoy creating them or create them yourself with Canva or Picmonkey.
+You can buy premade templates here, in case you don’t enjoy creating them by yourself or create them yourself with Canva or Picmonkey.

 Example from one of my branded pins: